Eliminating radiative losses in long-range exciton transport: Discussion: Underlying Physics

 Additionally, comparing Fig.~\ref{fig:eigenbasis}e and \ref{fig:eigenbasis}f reveals that increasing the number of sites per unit cell in a prism arrangement (e.g. the cuboid arrangement of Fig.~\ref{fig:eigenbasis}f) is unlikely to lead to further improvements compared with $U_\text{prism}$ since the inclusion of extra sites decreases the energetic separation between bright and dark eigenstate band, and will therefore increase bright state populations.
 In any practical system it may also be desirable to minimize the number of system sites the transport network comprises, due to physical resource constraints, or to simplify the experimental implementation.
 This will be particularly important in systems where \textit{non}-radiative decay processes are prevalent, since minimizing the time each excitation spends in the network becomes crucial.

 Finally, it is worth noting that in order to utilize the `dark chain' transport scheme elucidated in this section, the system must first populate the dark states near the top of the chain.
 By definition, this cannot be achieved directly through photon absorption.
 Due to our chosen form of injection operator (Eq.~\eqref{eq:A-inj}) -- which is equivalent to excitation via near-field F\"orster coupling -- these dark states can become populated through direct injection as well as through phonon-mediated eigenstate transitions from the higher energy bright states.
 In certain physical systems where initial excitation is achieved via the absorption of an optical photon, a more accurate model of the injection process should instead populate some mixture of high energy bright states.
 The dark chain transport scheme would then rely more heavily on phonon processes funnelling population into the highest energy dark states; however, as shown in Appendix~\ref{apdx:eigen-inj}, this leads to only minor variations in transport efficiency.
+Furthermore, this limitation can often be overcome in practice via the use of sensitizer quantum dots or molecules as part of the initial excitation mechanism~\cite{QT:SolarCell-QD-sensitizer}.

 In the next section, we add site dipoles and non-radiative recombination to our model -- in order to more accurately describe the physics of certain relevant experimental platforms, such as molecular networks -- and show that these changes can lead to further interesting transport phenomena.